Virginia seals deal for $3.7 billion rail plan, including new Potomac River bridge

 “This is just the beginning of what’s possible in transportation infrastructure in this country,” Buttigieg said.

+The program will be paid for with local, state and federal money, which includes Amtrak’s financial commitment.
+Virginia will use some dedicated state rail funds and also seek other money, including vying for a piece of President Biden’s $2.25 trillion infrastructure package.

+As part of the deal, Virginia is purchasing 223 miles of track and more than 350 miles of railroad right of way from CSX for $525 million, including half the right of way between Washington and Richmond.
+The transaction will be completed in three phases, with all transfer of tracks to be completed next year.

-The infrastructure investments will result in a dedicated passenger-rail corridor between Franconia and the District, allowing for more passenger trains.
+The investments will result in a dedicated passenger rail corridor between Franconia and the District, allowing for more trains.
 The project also will expand a vital link in the national rail network by connecting the northeast and southeast corridors.

 VRE’s Fredericksburg Line, which uses the CSX tracks, will see an increase in service of 75 percent during peak periods by the plan’s completion in 2030.
+The line, which operates eight round-trip trains each weekday, will add six new round-trip trains.
+One is planned for this year.

+Virginia officials are still negotiating with Norfolk Southern to allow expansion on VRE’s Manassas Line, which has eight daily trips.
+The plan calls for one new trip this year and three new round trips by 2026.

+The agreement, officials said, will allow VRE to add special Friday evening trains to give Virginians the option to use VRE after normal commuting hours.
 VRE also plans to introduce weekend service.

-The Fredericksburg Line, which operates eight round-trip trains each weekday, will add five new round-trip trains during the weekday rush hour.
-The agreement, officials said, will allow VRE to add special Friday evening trains to give Virginians the option to use VRE after normal commuting hours.

-Virginia officials are still negotiating with Norfolk Southern to allow expansion on VRE’s Manassas Line, which has eight daily trips.
-The plan calls one new trip this year, and three new round-trips by 2026.

-As part of the deal, Virginia is purchasing 225 miles of track and more than 350 miles of railroad right of way from CSX for $525 million, including half the right of way between Washington and Richmond.
-The transaction will be completed in three phases, the first to be completed within the month, with all transfer of tracks to be completed next year.

 Outside the Washington region, Virginia will acquire from CSX the 186 miles of track on the Buckingham Branch Line, between Doswell and Clifton Forge, which will allow Virginia to launch an east-west train route from Norfolk to the Roanoke area.

-The state also will acquire the rights to use the abandoned S-Line from Petersburg to Ridgeway, N.C., which could facilitate plans for a high-speed train system in the Southeast.
+The state also will acquire the rights to use the abandoned S-Line from Petersburg to Ridgeway, N.C., which could facilitate plans for a high-speed train system in the southeast.

+“It will be easier to hop on Amtrak to New York for the weekend,” Northam said Tuesday.
+“It will be easier to commute to work using VRE, and it will be easier to take a train from southwest Virginia to Northern Virginia.”

+New regional rail vision aims to bring D.C., Maryland and Virginia closer together.
+But can it happen?